andrewacashner/hearingfaithms/chapters/chapter-3.md

-The poem and music represent sounding music---including the "present" music in Puebla as well as the historical music of the angels and shepherds at Bethlehem---as *musica instrumentalis*, fully in accord with the Neoplatonic system known from Boethius and many other early modern sources.
+The poem and music represent sounding music---including the "present" music in Puebla as well as the historical music of the angels and shepherds at Bethlehem---as *musica instrumentalis*, fully in accord with the Neoplatonic system known from Boethius and early modern sources.
 The musical performance invites listeners to contemplate the higher forms of music, and above all the theological "Music" of the incarnate Christ, bringing God and Man into consonance and forming in his own body and voice the perfect